-Leslie Ab i-Karam in custom, positions software b and as a private eq of Wajax er commur in Pitney E businesses. nember of uity firms a Corp. nications manag Bowes' Global She also serve its audit comm and start-ups in gement.
-M Technolo d on the nittee.
-C the techn Mrs. Abi-Karam he ogy businesses and board of Pentair, I urrently Mrs. Abi- sident of Pitney Bowes, a leader ld a wide variety of leadership built both its e-commerce and nc., a \$4B industrial company, Karam serves as an adviser to rves on the Boards of Directors Areas of Expertise: e-Commerce Software/SaSS Operations Palm Beach Gardens, Fl L, USA Financial Services Current position with th Corporation: Director e Director since: 2018 Age: 63 Independent Board/Committee Membe erships Other Public Companies Currently Serving with the Cr moration Directorships Committees orporation D Board of Directors Corporate Governance Nominating Committee and Wą D ax Corp.
-Human Resource Audit Committee Committees s and Compensation Committee Board of Directors Corporate Governance and Wa Committees s and Compensation Committee Board of Directors Corporate Governance and DSUs irectorships Committees s and Compensation Committee Board of Directors Corporate Governance Nominating Committee and e (Member) jax Corp. irectorships Securities Held Total # of Tot Audit Committee Committees s and Compensation Committee Compliance with directors'
+Leslie Abi-Karam in custome: positions ir software bu and as a m private equ of Wajax C r commur Pitney E Isinesses.
+Tember of ity firms a orp. nications mana Bowes' Global She also serve its audit com and start-ups in gement.
+M Technolo ed on the mittee.
+Co the techn Irs.
+Abi-Karam held gy businesses and b board of Pentair, Ind urrently Mrs. Abi-K dent of Pitney Bowes, a leader I a wide variety of leadership puilt both its e-commerce and c., a \$4B industrial company, aram serves as an adviser to ves on the Boards of Directors ector Areas of Ex pertise: e-Com nerce Softwar e/SaSS Palm Beach Gardens, FI .
+USA Transp Transport / Operations Current position with the Financi al Service es Corporation: Director Director since: 2018 Age: 64 Independent Board/Committee Membe erships Other Public Companies Currently Serving with the Co Othe Committees with the Co rporation D irectorships Committees Board of Directors rporation Waja D x Corpora irectorships Human Resources Committees and Compensation Committee Waja irectorships Board of Directors and Waja irectorships Human Resources Board of Directors Corporate Governance and Waja irectorships Human Resources Board of Directors Corporate Governance and DSUs irectorships ation Human Resources Board of Directors Corporate Governance a Nominating Committee and (Member) x Corpora irectorships ation Securities Held Total # of Tote Human Resources Audit Committee and Compensation Committee

-(1) Other than as may be set out above, Mrs. Abi-Karam has held this occupation for the last five years.

-(2) Value calculated based on the closing price of the Corporation's common shares on the NYSE on December 31, 2021 (\$112.11).
+Other than as may be set out above, Mrs. Abi-Karam has held this occupation for the last five years.
+Value calculated based on the closing price of the Corporation's common shares on the NYSE on December 31, 2022 (\$100.24).
+Value calculated based on the closing price of the Corporation's common shares on the NYSE on December 31, 2021 (\$112.11).